devictoribero/elrincondevictor/content/how-to-execute-tests-before-git-commits-using-husky.md

 `rm -rf .git/hooks/`

 Afer that, uninstall and reinstall `Husky` and it would work.
 [As you can see in this thread](https://github.com/typicode/husky/issues/445), lots of people have the same issue.
-Someho